copy and paste this google map to your website or blog!

 (Please switch to 'HTML' mode when posting into your blog.
 Examples: WordPress Example, Blogger Example)

-FEV1 And FVC: What Do They Mean For You? - Lung Institute The forced vital capacity (FVC) measurement shows the amount of air a person can forcefully and quickly exhale after taking a deep breath Determining your FVC helps your doctor diagnose chronic lung disease, monitor the disease over time, and understand the severity of the condition
+FEV1 And FVC: What Do They Mean For You? - Lung Institute What is FVC?
+The forced vital capacity (FVC) measurement shows the amount of air a person can forcefully and quickly exhale after taking a deep breath Determining your FVC helps your doctor diagnose chronic lung disease, monitor the disease over time, and understand the severity of the condition

 Spirometry quick glance guide - American Lung Association Forced Vital Capacity (FVC): The volume delivered during an expiration made as forcefully and completely as possible starting from full inspiration Forced Expiratory Volume in the first second (FEV1): The volume delivered in the first second of a FVC maneuver Obstruction is defined as FEV1 FVC ratio below the lower limits of normal